jmcollin78/versatile_thermostat/documentation/en/feature-autotpi.md

 1. **Automatic Mode (Recommended)** ✅:
    - Leave `auto_tpi_heating_rate` at **0** (default)
    - The system automatically detects that capacity is unknown
+   - **Pre-calibration**: It first attempts to calibrate capacity from existing history.
+If data reliability is sufficient (>20%), bootstrap is skipped.
-   - It performs 3 cycles with **aggressive TPI coefficients** (200.0/5.0) to provoke a temperature rise and measure capacity
+   - **Bootstrap**: If history is not reliable enough, it performs 3 cycles with **aggressive TPI coefficients** (200.0/5.0) to measure capacity
    - **This is the recommended mode for configuration-free startup**

 2. **Manual Mode**: